 personal injury

-If you have been injured while on someone else’s property, you should speak to a Rogers personal injury law firm to discuss your legal rights.
+If you have been injured while on someone else’s property, you should speak to an experienced lawyer to discuss your legal rights.

 When you are injured on someone’s property, the type of claim is known as a premises liability claim, because the legal issues depend on who owned the premises and what your status was at the time you were injured on that premises.